jvalue/jayvee/apps/docs/docs/dev/09-expressions-and-operators.md

 The associativity of operators defines the order in which operators with the same precedence are evaluated when they appear in succession without parentheses.
 Operators may be either **left-associative**, **right-associative** or **non-associative**.
-For example, depending on the associativity of the binary `+` operator, the expression `a + b + c` is interpreted differently:
+For example, depending on the associativity of the binary `+` operator, the expression `a + b + c` has different semantics:

 - Left-associative: `(a + b) + c` (evaluation from left to right)
 - Right-associative: `a + (b + c)` (evaluation from right to left)